 Monthly commit pricing has triggered a tricky balancing act for organizations and teams trying to right-size monitoring bills.
 Use too little, and you’re wasting your budget on shelfware.
 Use too much, and you’re stuck with monthly overages—often at a significant premium as outlined by your friendly account collections team.

 Not to mention the confusion of dealing with different prices and variable overage policies for each capability or data source.
-APM could run you one price, while infrastructure monitoring and log management are on a completely different scale.
+Application performance monitoring (APM) could run you one price, while infrastructure monitoring and log management are on a completely different scale.
 Add in serverless, real-user monitoring, synthetics, and more, and the complexity of paying for observability tooling puts you in a position where your teams are either limiting instrumentation to a subset of systems or dealing with unpredictable cost overruns.

-To remove these complicating burdens, we recently launched a new, simplified pricing model for New Relic One, including our perpetually free tier.
-In addition to our pay-as-you-go plan, we also rolled out our game-changing Annual Pool of Funds options for engineering organizations looking for volume discounts, more predictability, advanced support, and identity management features.
+To remove these complicating burdens, we recently launched a new, simplified pricing model for New Relic, including our perpetually free tier.
+In addition to our pay as you go option, we also rolled out our game-changing annual pool of funds option for engineering organizations looking for volume discounts, more predictability, advanced support, and identity management features.

-And while we’ve generally detailed our new pricing structure before on this blog, we haven’t really had a chance to properly dig into our Annual Pool of Funds options, which is what we’ll do in this post.
+And while we’ve generally detailed our new pricing structure before on this blog, we haven’t really had a chance to properly dig into our annual pool of funds option, which is what we’ll do in this post.

-Unlike other commit pricing options throughout the monitoring landscape, this Annual Pool of Funds approach gives you more flexibility to accommodate seasonal spikes and dips in usage.
+Unlike other commit pricing options throughout the monitoring landscape, this annual pool of funds approach gives you more flexibility to accommodate seasonal spikes and dips in usage.
 It’s simple.
-You work with a New Relic account team to estimate your data ingest volume based on your apps, systems, and the number of engineers who need full access to New Relic One.
+You work with a New Relic account team to estimate your data ingest volume based on your apps, systems, and the number of engineers who need full access to New Relic.
 You’re then free to use that pool of funds across the platform throughout your entire annual contract.

-With New Relic’s Annual Pool of Funds, you no longer have to worry about sending fewer metrics, events, logs, and traces from your apps and systems than you forecasted in a given month.
-While many monthly commit pricing options require you to fine-tune your monitoring usage to avoid under-utilization or costly overage penalties, New Relic’s plan offers a more versatile approach to match the seasonality of your business.
+With the New Relic annual pool of funds, you no longer have to worry about sending fewer metrics, events, logs, and traces from your apps and systems than you forecasted in a given month.
+While many monthly commit pricing options require you to fine-tune your monitoring usage to avoid under-utilization or costly overage penalties, our annual pool of funds option offers a more versatile approach to match the seasonality of your business.